ogoodwin505/GeoDem_CartoWorkshop2025/README.md

  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ogoodwin505/GeoDem_CartoWorkshop2025/blob/main/creatinggeodem.ipynb)

 You will need to upload the data to the Colab environment.
-To do this, you can use the file upload feature in Colab to upload the zipped folder input_data.zip to the same directory as the notebook.
+To do this, you can use the file upload feature in Colab to upload the zipped folder input_data_1.zip to the same directory as the notebook.
 The data will be unzipped by code in the notebook.

 You will also need to install the required packages in the Colab environment.
 You can do this by uncommenting and running the following code cell in the notebook: